arthur-ai/bench/docs/source/custom_scoring.md

 ## Define a custom scorer

+First make sure `nltk` is installed as a package to your environment, which our custom scorer uses.

 To create a custom scorer, we will implement the `name` and `run_batch` methods, and optionally override the `requires_reference` method if our scorer doesn't require reference or target data.

 This example custom scorer is called `TrigramRepitition`, which scores responses with a 0.0 if they contain repeated trigrams above a thresholded number of times.